-The nickel-cadmium battery, invented by Waldmar Jungner in 1899, offered several advantages over lead acid, but the materials were expensive and the early use was restricted.
-Developments lagged until 1932 when attempts were made to deposit the active materials inside a porous nickel-plated electrode.
-Further improvements occurred in 1947 by trying to absorb the gases generated during charge.
-This led to the modern sealed NiCd battery in use today.
+Invented by Waldemar Jungner in 1899, the nickel-cadmium battery offered several advantages over lead acid, then the only other rechargeable battery; however, the materials for NiCd were expensive.
+Developments were slow, but in 1932, advancements were made to deposit the active materials inside a porous nickel-plated electrode.
+Further improvements occurred in 1947 by absorbing the gases generated during charge, which led to the modern sealed NiCd battery.

 For many years, NiCd was the preferred battery choice for two-way radios, emergency medical equipment, professional video cameras and power tools.
-In the late 1980s, the ultra-high-capacity NiCd rocked the world with capacities that were up to 60 percent higher than the standard NiCd.
-This was done by packing more active material into the cell, but the gain was met with the side effects of higher internal resistance and shorter cycle.
+In the late 1980s, the ultra-high capacity NiCd rocked the world with capacities that were up to 60 percent higher than the standard NiCd.
+Packing more active material into the cell achieved this, but the gain was shadowed by higher internal resistance and reduced cycle count.

-Long shelf life; can be stored in a discharged state
+Long shelf life; can be stored in a discharged state, needs priming before use

 Simple storage and transportation; not subject to regulatory control

 Economically priced; NiCd is the lowest in terms of cost per cycle

 Available in a wide range of sizes and performance options

 Low cell voltage of 1.20V requires many cells to achieve high voltage